samuelstroschein/vercel-sparql-endpoint/README.md

 # Host your own SPARQL Endpoint on your website

+The code is a serverless function which could theoretically run through any platform (AWS, Google Cloud etc.) but for ease of use everything is configured for vercel.
+So here is a step by step tutorial:

 1. Host your website with [Vercel](https://vercel.com/).
 Don't worry you just give access to your GitHub Repo and within 1 minute your website is live!
 2. Pickle your ontology.ttl with the ttl_to_pickle.py script.